pariyatti/mobile-app/README.md

 ## Run release build with production servers (signed APK)

-NOTE: All mentions of CodeMagic are currently out-of-date.
-Please see the [CI/CD issue](https://github.com/pariyatti/mobile-app/issues/41).

 In order of preference:

 1. Use a build from [CodeMagic](https://github.com/pariyatti/mobile-app#ci--cd-builds).
 Avoid locally signed release builds.